belle2/basf2/online_book/prerequisites/ssh.rst

 .. warning::

-    Your username on KEKCC is not necessarily the same as your DESY username (that you have used to log in to ``bastion.desy.de``).
+    Your username on KEKCC is not necessarily the same as your DESY username.

 and once this connection is established you can login to KEKCC from this gateway server.